MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-vm-specialized.md

 ---
-title: ove a specialized VM from on-premises to Azure Stack Hub
+title: Move a specialized VM from on-premises to Azure Stack Hub
 description: Learn how to move a specialized VM from on-premises to Azure Stack Hub.
 author: mattbriggs
 ms.topic: article